fear-rush/portfolio-rewrite/src/content/projects/tandur.md

 - Provide essential information such as temperature, humidity, and sunlight.

 ### Smart Irrigation System
-- Automatic water pump control: The system automatically activates the water pump when the weather and soil conditions are dry.
+- Automatic water pump control: The system automatically activates water pump when the weather and soil conditions are dry.
 - Reduces water wastage and ensures plants receive adequate hydration during dry periods.

 ---